kevin3314/gcn_ppi/README.md

 > [2] Sriram Pingali, Shweta Yadav, Pratik Dutta and Sriparna Saha, Multimodal Graph-based Transformer Framework for Biomedical Relation Extraction, Findings of the Association for Computational Linguistics: ACL-IJCNLP

 ## Hyper Parameters
 Hyper parameters are listed in model configuration file as well.
-For more detail information, please refer to it.
+For more detail, you may refer to it.

 | Option | Values|
 | :--- | ---: |